matrixorigin/matrixorigin.io/docs/MatrixOne/Performance-Tuning/optimization-concepts/through-partition-by.md

      );
 ```

-List composite partitions allow users to define partitions in the same way that multiple columns can be combined, such as：
+List composite partitions allow users to define partitions in the same way that multiple columns can be combined, such as:

 ```sql
 CREATE TABLE t1 (